StarRocks/starrocks/docs/en/administration/FE_configuration.md

 - Is mutable: Yes
 - Description: If a partition has no updates (loading, DELETE, or Compactions) within this time range, the system will not perform AutoVacuum on this partition.
 - Introduced in: v3.1.0

-##### lake_enable_ingest_slowdown

-- Default: false
-- Type: Boolean
-- Unit: -
-- Is mutable: Yes
-- Description: Whether to enable Data Ingestion Slowdown in a shared-data cluster.
-When Data Ingestion Slowdown is enabled, if the Compaction Score of a partition exceeds `lake_ingest_slowdown_threshold`, loading tasks on that partition will be throttled down.
-This configuration only takes effect when `run_mode` is set to `shared_data`.
-- Introduced in: v3.2.0

-##### lake_ingest_slowdown_threshold

-- Default: 100
-- Type: Long
-- Unit: -
-- Is mutable: Yes
-- Description: The Compaction Score threshold that triggers Data Ingestion Slowdown in a shared-data cluster.
-This configuration only takes effect when `lake_enable_ingest_slowdown` is set to `true`.
-- Introduced in: v3.2.0

-##### lake_ingest_slowdown_ratio

-- Default: 0.1
-- Type: Double
-- Unit: -
-- Is mutable: Yes
-- Description: The ratio of the loading rate slowdown when Data Ingestion Slowdown is triggered.

-  Data loading tasks consist of two phases: data writing and data committing (COMMIT).
-Data Ingestion Slowdown is achieved by delaying data committing.
-The delay ratio is calculated using the following formula: `(compaction_score - lake_ingest_slowdown_threshold) * lake_ingest_slowdown_ratio`.
-For example, if the data writing phase takes 5 minutes, `lake_ingest_slowdown_ratio` is 0.1, and the Compaction Score is 10 higher than `lake_ingest_slowdown_threshold`, the delay in data committing time is `5 * 10 * 0.1 = 5` minutes, which means the average loading speed is halved.

-- Introduced in: v3.2.0

-> **NOTE**
->
-> - If a loading task writes to multiple partitions simultaneously, the maximum Compaction Score among all partitions is used to calculate the delay in committing time.
-> - The delay in committing time is calculated during the first attempt to commit.
-Once set, it will not change.
-Once the delay time is up, as long as the Compaction Score is not above `lake_compaction_score_upper_bound`, the system will perform the data committing operation.
-> - If the delay in committing time exceeds the timeout of the loading task, the task will fail directly.

-##### lake_compaction_score_upper_bound

-- Default: 0
-- Type: Long
-- Unit: -
-- Is mutable: Yes
-- Description: The upper limit of the Compaction Score for a partition in a shared-data cluster. `0` indicates no upper limit.
-This item only takes effect when `lake_enable_ingest_slowdown` is set to `true`.
-When the Compaction Score of a partition reaches or exceeds this upper limit, all loading tasks on that partition will be indefinitely delayed until the Compaction Score drops below this value or the task times out.
-- Introduced in: v3.2.0

 ### Other